rozbb/draft-waict-transparency/draft-waict-transparency.md

     },
     "enforce": {
       "type": "boolean",
-      "$coment": "Whether this site has transparency enforced by all clients (until the expiry)."
+      "$comment": "Whether this site has transparency enforced by all clients (until the expiry)."
     },
     "expiry": {
       "type": "integer",
       "minimum": 0,
-      "$coment": "The time, in Unix seconds, that this enrollment expires" },
+      "$comment": "The time, in Unix seconds, that this enrollment expires" },
     "extensions": {
       "type": "array",